 Coronado Beach like many of the beaches around San Diego County always have rules that you must follow.

 The Beach requires that you leash up your pup, up to the point where the sand meets the pavement.

-If you unleash you dog sooner you could incur a violation fine of $500.
-Make sure you keep your dog on leash up to that point just in case.
+If you unleash your dog sooner you could incur a violation fine of $500.
+Make sure you keep your dog on a leash up to that point just in case.